IU-PR/Capstone_project/content/docs/Groups/Mushroomity/Week 3.md

   - In total, our team has already created all stuff for working together (organization, repositories and projects for them).
 Also, we conducted with the professor, who knows a lot about mushrooms, and now we understand, how to prepare the model and create an application.
-- Backend Development: Right now we don't have any backend due to we started in a wrong way.
+- Backend Development: Right now we don't have any backend due to we started in the wrong way.
   There will be explanation about it later.
 - Frontend Development (UI):
   We have created the first version of the main pages in the app.
-Next week we will change a bit the design, but now you may see this picture:
+Next week we will change the design a bit, but now you may see this picture:
   - When you open the app, you firstly have to log in or sign
     in: